Words of Affirmation: What Are They, and How to Use Them in Your Relationship?

 - Thank you for…

-Avoid shortcuts or rushed compliments.
-Saying “You’re lovely, can we go now?” can come off as dishonest and insincere.
+Try to avoid shortcuts or rushed compliments.
+Saying, “You’re lovely, can we go now?” can come off as dishonest and insincere.

-There are several ways to say “I love you” without actually muttering these three words.
-These include:
+There are several ways to say “I love you” without actually uttering these three words.
+Consider these examples:

 - You bring happiness to my life.

-Do take note that even simple phrases can also mean “I love you”.
-Saying “I am sorry” could also indicate the same thing, as this means that you take responsibility for your action and want to make things right.
-The same can also be true for saying “have a great day” and “take care”.
+Do take note that even simple phrases can also mean “I love you.”
+Saying “I’m sorry” could also indicate the same thing, as this means that you take responsibility for your actions and want to make things better.

 Express it in writing